NullSec-SIG/YCEP2024-Challenge-Repo/challenges/re/upx/solution/writeup.md

 # UPX
 1. Unpack challenge binary with `upx -d chall`
 2. Open up the unpacked binary in IDA/Ghidra
-3. Find the comparison statement leading to the branch between good/bad path
+3. Find the comparison statement leading to the branch between good/bad path (This would be a `cmp` instruction very close to a `jnz` instruction)
 4. Get the constant that the user input is being compared to (`0xDEAD` or `57005` in decimal)
 ```
 mov     [rbp+var_C], 0DEADh